 What is Trafalgar Square?

-Trafalgar Square is one of London's most famous and iconic landmarks, situated in the heart of the city.
+Trafalgar Square is one of London's most famous and iconic landmarks, situated in the heart of Westminster.
 For centuries, the area where the square now stands was a royal mews, housing stables for the monarch's horses.
 However, by the 1820s, the stables had fallen out of use, and plans were laid out to transform the space into a grand square.

 How old is Trafalgar Square?